 Alaskans take care of each other — and our guests.
 That means Anchorage businesses, accommodations, activities, and attractions are all going the extra mile to ensure visitor health and safety.
 From industry-leading sanitation standards at hotels and event venues, to a variety of mitigation measures established by tour operators and travel professionals, here’s what you can expect to find on a visit to Anchorage:

-Masks: In Anchorage, unvaccinated individuals are strongly encouraged to wear face masks in public indoor and communal outdoor settings.
-Individual businesses may also require masks, and travelers should be prepared to wear a face mask when necessary: Read more.
-Pack plenty of extras, and prepare to experience Anchorage in safety and comfort.
+Masks: In Anchorage, face masks may be required in some businesses and communal spaces, and travelers should be prepared to wear a face mask when necessary.
+Pack plenty of extras, and be ready to experience Anchorage in safety and comfort.

 Citywide Sanitization.
 From outdoor gear shops to restaurants, Anchorage businesses of all types now offer additional, enhanced ways for guests to stay healthy and safe.
 VenueShield, an industry-leading set of cleaning and safety procedures, is used by both the Dena'ina Civic and Convention Center and Egan Civic & Convention Center.
 Full-service hotels have rolled out enhanced health measures: Hilton’s CleanStay program, Marriot’s Commitment to Clean, and others.
 Highlights include more frequent surface disinfection, sanitation stations for guests, and new cleaning tools like electrostatic sprayers and ultraviolet light technology.

 Space to Stretch Out.
 Alaska makes it easy to practice social distancing, and Anchorage businesses and visitor attractions are now giving guests even more space to stretch out.
 Many companies are operating with reduced capacity, tables are placed farther apart, and guests are asked to give their neighbors plenty of breathing room.
 Observe and respect posted signage, and look for new outdoor dining options, pedestrian-only zones downtown, and a wide variety of new outdoor events like drive-in concerts and comedy shows, yoga and dance classes, windowfront art exhibits, and more.